-Will Noling, a Brooklyn native, is a freelance dancer and early-childhood educator.
-Will graduated summa cum laude from SUNY Purchase College Conservatory of Dance with a BFA in Dance Performance, having spent a term on exchange at London Contemporary Dance School.
-Will is a frequent collaborator and rehearsal director for Hannah Garner’s 2nd Best Dance Company, and served as company apprentice for Doug Varone and Dancers’ 2017 BAM season.
-Will has also performed works by Kyle Abraham, Chuck Wilt, Anne Teresa de Keersmaeker, and Crystal Pite, in venues such as New York Live Arts, Sadler's Wells, and New York City Center.
-In addition, Will works as a Movement Specialist and Assistant Teacher at the Maple Street School in Prospect Lefferts Gardens.
+Will Noling, a native of Brooklyn, NY, is a performer, educator, and activist.
+Will graduated summa cum laude from SUNY Purchase College Conservatory of Dance with a BFA in Dance Performance.
+Will is a Community Actionist at Gibney, working with young people to prevent violence and promote healthy relationship knowledge, and teaching movement workshops for survivors of trauma.
+Will served as Artistic Associate with Gibney Dance Company for their Spring 2018 season, and continues to perform with GDC as a guest artist.
+Will served as company apprentice for Doug Varone and Dancers’ 2017 BAM season, and has also performed works by Kyle Abraham, Chuck Wilt, Anne Teresa de Keersmaeker, and Crystal Pite.
+Will is a frequent collaborator with Hannah Garner’s 2nd Best Dance Company, serving as performer and rehearsal director, and also works as a Movement Specialist and Assistant Teacher at the Maple Street School in Prospect Lefferts Gardens.

 A native of the Outer Banks of North Carolina, Lauren is a New York-based writer, editor and dance advocate.
 She is currently an assistant editor at Dance Magazine.
 During her dancing days, she performed works by Annie B Parson, Mark Dendy, Reggie Wilson and Karla Wolfangle, and danced with with e r a dance collective and TREES.
 Her choreography has been presented in Paris and New York City, as well as in several original musicals on Columbia University stages.
 She holds a BA in Dance and English from Barnard College, and has presented research at the Women in Dance Leadership Conference.